 Mr. Olesen has 16 years of experience in adaptive learning solutions and computer simulation, agile software development and managing software development in geographically distributed teams.

-Dr. Claus W. Biermann serves as Area9 Lyceum’s EVP, Global Healthcare Education.
-He leads all our growing healthcare partnerships, including NEJM Group’s Knowledge+, American Association of Clinical Chemistry, Journal of Bone & Joint Surgery and future partners.
-He also leads Area9’s efforts to partner with the healthcare industry, both for internal and external stakeholder medical education.
+Dr. Claus W. Biermann serves as Area9 Lyceum’s Chief Medical Advisor, Healthcare Education.
+He advises on our growing healthcare partnerships, including NEJM Group’s Knowledge+, American Association of Clinical Chemistry, Journal of Bone & Joint Surgery and future partners.
+He also advises on Area9’s efforts to partner with the healthcare industry, both for internal and external stakeholder medical education.

 Dr. Biermann has a background as MD from Medical University Bochum in Germany and a Master in Public Health (MPH) from University Bielefeld in Germany.
 He was trained in transplantations and abdominal surgery as well as urology at several international universities, including serving at University of Chicago.
 He has been a Research Fellow for Experimental Research and has an extensive publication list.

 Dr. Biermann was very active in Outcomes & Value Based Healthcare Research next to basic scientific clinical work and publications.
 He worked as an Executive cross sectoral in all major healthcare industries; Pharmaceutical, MedTech, IT and Services.His last position was Chief Strategy & Healthcare Policy Officer in a global renal care services company.